1. When will I receive my tax bill?

 3. Why did my personal property bill go up when I own the same car?

-Most used car values increased significantly from 2021 to 2022.
 By Missouri state statute, the Assessor’s Office bases all vehicle values on the average trade-in value as published by the National Automobile Dealers Association.
 Depending on the trade-in value of your car, your value may have changed even though your vehicle didn't.

 Personal Property tax bills list the Assessed Value assigned to each vehicle on the account.
 Personal property tax is calculated by dividing the assessed value for the property by 100, and then multiplying that value by the levy rate for the area, which is found on the upper-righthand corner of the tax bill.
 The Collections Department cannot lower the assessed value, the levy rate, or the tax bill amount.